jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘We must burn the house down!’ said the Rabbit’s voice; and Alice called out as loud as she could, ‘If you do I’ll set Dinah at you!’

-### CHAPTER IV.
-THE RABBIT SENDS IN A LITTLE BILL 23

-There was a dead silence instantly and Alice thought to herself, ‘I wonder what theywilldo next!
+There was a dead silence instantly and Alice thought to herself, ‘I wonder what they will do next!
 If they had any sense, they’d take the roof off.’
 After a minute or two they began moving about again, and Alice heard the Rabbit say, ‘A barrowful will do, to begin with.’
-‘A barrowful ofwhat?’ thought Alice; but she had not long to doubt, for the next moment a shower of little pebbles came rattling in at the window and some of them hit her in the face.
+‘A barrowful of what?’ thought Alice; but she had not long to doubt, for the next moment a shower of little pebbles came rattling in at the window and some of them hit her in the face.
 ‘I’ll put a stop to this,’ she said to herself and shouted out, ‘You’d better not do that again!’ which produced another dead silence.